 Several years ago, I wrote an article about why we ditched traditional health insurance for health care sharing.
-It’s been almost five years now since I called Humana, canceled our family’s longstanding health insurance policy and switched to Samaritan Ministries to cover our family’s medical needs.
+It’s been almost 6 years now since I called Humana, canceled our family’s longstanding health insurance policy and switched to Samaritan Ministries to cover our family’s medical needs.

 If you are fed up with how broken health insurance is within the United States and how government gridlock is failing over and over again to fix it, take heart.